Flat pricing. No account. No surprise bill.

 Vercel meters usage across bandwidth, functions, image optimization, and build minutes — which is why a viral day can move the number. shiply.now has no usage meter: the price on the card is the price you pay, and your agent ships in a single call.

-The short version: pick shiply.now when you want a predictable bill and an agent that publishes in one HTTP call.
-Pick Vercel for large, server-rendered Next.js apps with a team behind them.
+The short version: pick shiply.now when you want a predictable bill and an agent that publishes in one HTTP call — it runs full SSR for every major framework, Next.js included.
+Pick Vercel for Next.js apps that need ISR / on-demand revalidation with a team behind them.

 Usage-metered bill shock vs a flat line